Skip to main content

 Step 2: Open the email you wish to mute.

-Step 3: Select the More button (shown as three vertical dots).
-For the web, it is important that you select the More button that is located toward the top of your screen, just under the search box.
+Step 3: Select the More button, shown as three vertical dots.
+On the web, make sure you select the More button located near the top of the screen, just under the search box.

 Step 4: Select the Mute option.

 You can follow these steps on both iOS and Android phones and tablets.
-The only minor difference with iOS devices is that the More icon for iOS is not three vertical dots, but instead is three horizontal dots.
+The only minor difference on iOS devices is that the More icon is shown as three horizontal dots instead of vertical ones.

-You can also unmute an email in the Gmail app for Android, but you won't find an Unmute option.
-You'll have to select the More icon and then Move to inbox instead.
-Doing so effectively unmutes the message and moves it back to the inbox.
+You can also unmute an email in the Gmail app for Android, but you won’t find a dedicated Unmute option.
+Instead, select the More icon and then choose Move to inbox.
+Doing so effectively unmutes the message and returns it to your inbox.

 Read more